st01k/nerve-chat/README.md

 # nerve-chat

 This app is a multi-server capable chat (messaging) interface built on redis, using socket.io.
-It requires an instance of Redis running on port 16379.

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.

+Access to a redis instance is required.
+This app accesses the redis service on port 16379.

-From your command line:
+## From your command line:

 ```bash
 # Clone this repository